Matter Cloud-to-cloud Local Home SDK Device SDK

 Set up Google Home Extension for VS Code

-Once you've installed Google Home Extension and reloaded VS Code, you'll need to complete the following steps before you can use Assistant Simulator and view Cloud Logging:
+Once you've installed Google Home Extension and reloaded VS Code, you'll need to sign in and select a project before you can use Assistant Simulator and view Cloud Logging.

 You can sign in to your developer account from Google Home Extension, authorizing VS Code to communicate with Google services on your behalf.